Reflections

 Are strong sensations a sign of progress?

 In the tradition's own framing, no particular kind of experience is treated as a marker of progress.
 Students are consistently warned against evaluating sittings by how they feel.
 Teachers reiterate this during discourses because it is such a common thing to forget.
+For more on what deepening actually looks like, see our recognizing-progress guide.

 What should I do if something alarming happens during a sitting?